-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 slack-bot directory,

-index.js represents the entry-point to your Cloudflare Workers application.
+index.js represents the entry point to your Cloudflare Workers application.

 All Cloudflare Workers applications start by listening for

-fetch events, which are fired when a client makes a request to a Workers route.
-When that request occurs, you can construct responses and return them to the user.
-This tutorial will walk you through understanding how the request/response pattern works, and how we can use it to build fully-featured applications.
+fetch events, which are triggered when a client makes a request to a Workers route.
+After a request is received by the Worker, the response your application constructs will be returned to the user.
+This tutorial will guide you through understanding how the request/response pattern works and how you can use it to build fully featured applications.

 index.js